 - Ask your doctor about cybersecurity threats and how this might impact the use of the device.

 - Ask you doctor how you can know if a device isn’t properly sending data.

-- Follow instructions carefully, including those related to cybersecurity, related to the device.
+- Follow instructions for the device carefully, including those related to cybersecurity.

 - If you have any concerns or questions while using a device, speak up!

 - Learn what symptoms would require a call or visit to the doctor.
 Under what circumstances should you go to the emergency department?

 For information on other dangers related to medical devices, read my post: How Safe are Medical Devices?

 8. Harm from MRI scans due to missing information about patient implants.

 Many patients have implanted devices, such as pacemakers, artificial hips, insulin pumps and dental implants.
 The strong magnets of an MRI can cause an implanted device to heat up, move or malfunction, potentially leading to patient harm.
 To protect patients, MRI staff must know about implanted devices and follow steps for safe MRI screening prescribed by the manufacturer of the implant.
 But MRI staff don’t always know about a patient’s implant(s) and that can be dangerous.